← Back

 10. Retention

 We retain personal data only as long as necessary for service delivery, legal compliance, dispute resolution, and enforcement of agreements.
 Local agent chat history on your device is pruned after 30 days.
+Anonymous desktop product analytics events are retained in Umami for up to 6 months before being deleted or aggregated.
 You can delete your local application state at any time by removing the Reviu config directory.

 11. Your Rights (EEA/UK)